-In August 2012, we entered into a termination and settlement agreement with Sinclair to terminate, effective September 30, 2012, our license to distribute the ALIGN products, after which we will no longer generate product revenue.
-The operating results associated with the ALIGN products are classified within income (loss) from discontinued operations, net of tax in the consolidated statements of operations for the three months ended March 31, 2012 and 2013.
+In August 2012, we entered into a termination and settlement agreement with Sinclair to terminate, effective September 30, 2012, our license to distribute the ALIGN products, after which we no longer generated product revenue.

-The income from discontinued operations, net of tax of approximately \$16,000 in the three months to March 31, 2013 is the amortization of the discount on the minimum royalty arrangement, net of applicable taxes.
-(Loss) income from discontinued operations, net of tax, for the three months ended March 31, 2012 was a loss of \$0.2 million.
-The loss includes product revenues, cost of goods sold and selling, general and administrative expenses associate with operations that ceased in September 2012.
+The net income from discontinued operations of approximately \$8,000 in the three months to March 31, 2014 is the amortization of the discount on the minimum royalty arrangement, net of applicable taxes.

-We have ceased operations associated with the ALIGN products effective September 30, 2012 and do not expect significant activity beyond the year ended December 31, 2012.
-We may earn additional income from discontinued operations over the next three years if certain sales targets are met by a successor distributor according to the termination agreement with Sinclair.
+We have ceased operations associated with the ALIGN products effective September 30, 2012 and do not expect significant activity going forward.